kusumsgit/Regularexpressions/README.md

 ()	Groups regular expressions
 \	Represent special characters
 ^	matches start of string
+In order to determine value of a variable, use the command echo $VARIABLE
 \+	Matches one or more occurrence of the previous character